What’s Happening: Nativity church shut, China factories open

 NATIVITY CHURCH IN BETHLEHEM TO CLOSE

 Palestinian authorities said the Church of the Nativity in Bethlehem, built atop the spot where Christians believe Jesus was born, will close indefinitely due to coronavirus concerns.
-The church was expected to draw tens of thousands of visitors and worshipers during the Easter holiday next month.
+The church was expected to draw tens of thousands of visitors and worshippers during the Easter holiday next month.
 The Palestinian Health Ministry meanwhile said it was preventing all tourists from entering the West Bank, where Bethlehem is located.

 IRAN FIGHTS SPREAD WITH CHECKPOINTS